abolfazlsamini/MusicPlayer/README.md

 # Music Player
-A realy easy to work music player writen in python
+A fully functional and user friendly music player